kisyys/projects/tasklendar/readme.md

 Added tasks, stats and history are saved on your browser's local storage, so if you clear the history in your browser, all the created data in local storage will be cleared also.

 ## Status of the project
 Ready to use.
-Development idea:
+Development ideas:
 - Better stats and history (weekly)
 - Adjustable hours for random tasks
 - Visualization of the frontend